 Founding Members of the Forest & Climate Leaders’ Partnership:

-Commonwealth of Australia , Canada , Republic of Colombia , Republic of Congo, Republic of Costa Rica , Republic of Ecuador , European Union , Republic of Finland , Republic of Fiji , Republic of France, Gabon , Federal Republic of Germany, Republic of Ghana, Republic of Guyana, Japan, Republic of Kenya, Republic of Korea, Kingdom of Netherlands, Federal Republic of Nigeria, Kingdom of Norway, Islamic Republic of Pakistan, Republic of Singapore, Kingdom of Sweden, United Republic of Tanzania, United Kingdom of Great Britain and Northern Ireland, United States of America and Vietnam.
+Commonwealth of Australia , Kingdom of Belgium, Canada , Republic of Colombia , Republic of Congo, Republic of Costa Rica , Democratic Republic of Congo, Kingdom of Denmark, Republic of Ecuador, Federal Democratic Republic of Ethiopia, European Union, Republic of Finland , Republic of Fiji , Republic of France, Gabon , Federal Republic of Germany, Republic of Ghana, Republic of Guyana, Japan, Republic of Kenya, Republic of Korea, Kingdom of Netherlands, Federal Republic of Nigeria, Kingdom of Norway, Islamic Republic of Pakistan, Republic of Peru, Republic of Singapore, Kingdom of Sweden, United Republic of Tanzania, United Kingdom of Great Britain and Northern Ireland, United States of America and Vietnam.

 Specific features of the FCLP include: